snxraven/nPaste/README.md

 **NOTE**

-I finished this last commit at 4 AM - There are security issues currently in this code.
+I finished this last commit at 4 AM - There are security issues currently in this code that allow anyone to delete pastes.

 I will update this soon to ensure header password checks work properly.

 Just need a little code restructure in some spots.